 — DF BDS$ saying duty-free cost in Barbados dollars, and the third is

 — DF US$, which means the tax-free amount in US dollars.

-All you need to be able to purchase merchandise at the duty free price is your passport and plane ticket showing when you are leaving the island.
-A receipt form is printed up in triplicate so that the merchant has a copy, and you get two; one of which is to be deposited into a box at the airport when you are leaving.
-This copy then goes to the government agencies responsible for refunding the merchant with the tax he or she has already paid for the item you have bought.
+All you need to purchase merchandise at a duty-free price is your passport and plane ticket showing when you leave the island.
+A receipt form is printed up in triplicate so that the merchant has a copy, and you get two, one of which is to be deposited into a box at the Grantley Adams International Airport when you leave.

-So whenever you are going out to shop in Barbados, it’s a good idea to carry your passport and ticket with you since you never know when the opportunity for duty free shopping may pop up – and nobody likes to miss a discount.
+So whenever you are going out to shop in Barbados, it’s a good idea to carry your passport and ticket with you since you never know when the opportunity for duty-free shopping may pop up – and nobody likes to miss a discount.

 The Limegrove Lifestyle Centre

-This development opened in 2011, and is a huge, beautiful, state-of-the-art shopping centre in Holetown on the West Coast.
-Here you will find many designer clothes to choose from at duty free prices such as A|X Armani Exchange, Louis Vuitton, Ralph Lauren, Bulgari, Cartier and Jaeger.
-Here you can ‘shop’ till you drop’ and then relax in one of the pretty cafes in this luxurious shopping complex.
+This development opened in 2011 and is a beautiful, state-of-the-art shopping center in Holetown on the West Coast.
+You will find many designer clothes at duty-free prices, such as A|X Armani Exchange, Louis Vuitton, Ralph Lauren, Bulgari, Cartier, and Jaeger.
+Here you can ‘shop’ till you drop’ and then relax in one of the lovely cafes in this luxurious shopping complex.